Configure a Replit App

 and replit.nix

 .
-They affect how your Repl behaves, from code execution to development tools and languages.
+They affect how your Replit App behaves, from code execution to development tools and languages.

 These configuration files are hidden by default.
-Show them in your Repl by selecting "Show hidden files" from the filetree menu.
+Show them in your Replit App by selecting “Show hidden files” from the filetree menu.

 replit.nix